 Special Precautions and Warnings

-Bleeding disorders: Gamma linolenic acid might slow blood clotting.
-There is some concern that it might increase the risk of bruising and bleeding in people with bleeding disorders.
+Bleeding disorders: GLA might slow blood clotting.
+This might increase the risk of bruising and bleeding in people with bleeding disorders.

-Surgery: Since gamma linolenic acid might slow blood clotting, there is concern that it might increase the risk of extra bleeding during and after surgery.
-Stop taking gamma linolenic acid at least 2 weeks before a scheduled surgery.
+Surgery: GLA might slow blood clotting.
+This might increase the risk of extra bleeding during and after surgery.
+Stop taking GLA at least 2 weeks before a scheduled surgery.

-Gamma linolenic acid might slow blood clotting.
-Taking gamma linolenic acid along with medications that also slow clotting might increase the chances of bruising and bleeding.
+GLA might slow blood clotting.
+Taking GLA along with medications that also slow blood clotting might increase the risk of bruising and bleeding.